 At the turn of the century, the UK direct insurance market was dominated by brands determined to present themselves almost as cartoons rather than anything believable.
 But as we discussed the idea of a new brand with insurance giant, Royal and Sun Alliance, it was also the time of 'sillynamesdotcom'.
 If we were going to create a brand, it needed to be a good one.

-The challenge we faced was to create something different for the insurance marketplace; something that seemed new and vibrant and offered customers more than the competition.
-From the earliest naming meetings, johnson banks and the naming team worked with the concept of doing more and offering more, and for a while we explored the idea of a brand called ‘more than words’.
+The challenge was to create something different for the insurance marketplace; something that seemed new and vibrant and offered customers more than the competition.
+From the earliest naming meetings, we worked with the concept of doing more and offering more, and for a while we explored the idea of a brand called ‘more than words’.

-There were a few sticky moments as internal agreement was sought (and a board member demanded to know what had gone wrong with the ‘A’), but in research it passed with flying colours and we had the green light.
+There were a few sticky moments as internal agreement was sought (and a board member demanded to know what had gone wrong with the ‘A’), but in research it passed with flying colours and we had the green light for launch.

 For the earliest examples and applications, we realised that the rounded typeface we had drawn for the MORE TH>N logotype deserved a typeface of its own, so we developed the typeface still in use today, 15 years later.
 One thing that has never changed is the ability to separate the identity into two words, as shown above.

 We’ve been involved throughout the brand’s life and have designed and written five design and campaign guidelines as it has carefully modulated over that time.